ReihanehIranManesh/SURF2022/README.md

 The outcome of this collaborative experiment can greatly enhance the accessibility and searchability of the museum's database and encourage science and technology-minded students and faculty to explore the art collection in an interdisciplinary fashion.”

+**Please refer to the attached poster for a detailed explanation of the project, including methods, results, and findings.**

 *Resources*

 Link to the Collections Database for Five Colleges and Historic Deerfield Museum Consortium: https://museums.fivecolleges.edu/